-Tyres should be stored in accordance with the essential requirements in your state or territory, the stockpile configurations listed on p.
-32 meet the requirements of most Australian States and territories.
-The site layout diagrams shown in Figure 1 on p.
-16 demonstrate the clearance distances which should be maintained when tyres are stored inside.
+Tyres should be stored in accordance with the essential requirements in your state or territory, the stockpile configurations listed in Table 1 meet the requirements of most Australian States and territories.
+The site layout diagrams shown in Figure 1 demonstrate the clearance distances which should be maintained when tyres are stored inside.
 It is important that operators ensure that storage areas are large enough to comply with stockpile size restrictions and separation distances (refer to Section 3.3.4 for further guidance on calculating storage space).